ciaa/Firmata4CIAA/README.md

 A firmata protocol implementation for CIAA Project boards.

-This program allows the user to work with applications, like snap (http://s4a.cat/snap/), that use the firmata protocol (http://firmata.org/wiki/Main_Page) to communicate with the board.
+This program allows the user to work with applications, like snap (http://s4a.cat/snap/), that use the firmata protocol (http://firmata.org/wiki/Main_Page) to control the board.

 Other applications that use Firmata: